brynknowles/mod4-retake-project-assessment/README.md

 ## To Be Considered

 - You are not given any pre-written components or wireframes.
 Make any decision you feel is best to make the app work

+## Still Needs Work
+- button for renting a movie
+- filter movies by title
+- only allow 3 movies to be rented at a time
+- add a new movie to the movie list